Samanneysari/devops-beginners/devops.md

 #### Pull:
 Download updates with git pull.

+#### The Staging Area (or Index)
+The Staging Area (also called the "Index") is a core concept in Git.
+It's an intermediate step between your Working Directory (your local files) and your Commit History (the .git repository).

+Think of it like a prep table in a kitchen.
+You gather and prepare all your ingredients (your code changes) on the table before you put them in the oven (commit them).
+This allows you to carefully craft your commit, including only the specific changes you want, rather than committing everything you've worked on at once.

+The basic workflow is:

+* Working Directory: You modify files.

+* **`git add <file>`**: You move specific changes from your Working Directory to the Staging Area.

+* **`git commit`**: Git takes the files in the Staging Area and permanently stores them as a snapshot in your Commit History.

 #### git revert: The Safe Way to Undo
 git revert is a safe, forward-moving command used to undo the changes introduced by a specific commit.
 It doesn't delete or alter the original commit; instead, it creates a brand new commit that applies the inverse changes.